 Let us look at how this system works in the case of the parabola.
 We must first have a way to draw a parabola.
 Everything begins with the existence of a curve.
-Figure 3 shows a linkage which will draw parabolic curves.
-This figure comes from the work of Franz Van Schooten (1615 - 1660) [23, p.
-359] whose extensive commentaries on Descartes' Geometry were widely read in the seventeenth century [22].
-Because his works supplied many of the details omitted in Descartes they were more popular than the Geometry itself.
+Figure 3 shows a linkage that will draw parabolic curves.
+This figure comes from the work of Franz Van Schooten (1615-1660) [23, p.
+359], whose extensive commentaries on Descartes' Geometry were widely read in the seventeenth century [22].
+Because his works supplied many of the details Descartes omitted they were in fact more popular than the Geometry itself.